jackliusr/keycloak-kubernetes-demo/README.md

 # Keycloak Kubernetes Demo

-This demo assumes you have minikube installed with the ingress addon enabled.
+This demo assumes you have Kind installed with the ingress addon enabled.

+My environment is WSL2.
+I have to make some tweaks.

+nip.io cann't be resolved in WSL2.
+I changed my dns resolver to 8.8.8.8 to resovle this issue.

 ## Setup URLs